isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2358.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+15000

 ### Support Level
-Up to 80% for SMEs <br>
+Up to % for SMEs <br>
-N.A. for non-SMEs
+Up to Additional criteria:
+Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR% for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+N.A.

 ### Contact Information
-Web URL: https://whyze.com.sg/escheduling/ <br>Contact Hotline: 68380161 <br>Contact Email: enquiry@whyze.com.sg <br>
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.